nicolaei/master/docs/thesis/source/02_existing_research.md

 variations in the wireless medium.
 Since multiple STAs share the same medium, they'll have to share access to the medium.

-In :cite:`APDiscovery` the authors analyzed the scanning process in IEEE802.11 networks in an urban setting, which typically means high density of APs in the given area.
+In [@APDiscovery] the authors analyzed the scanning process in IEEE802.11 networks in an urban setting, which typically means high density of APs in the given area.
 The main takeaway from this study is that you'll need multiple scans to discover as many APs as possible, and even then you're not guaranteed to find all of the access points in your vicinity.

-In their tests, they found that the scanning timer for a probe request [#timer]_ had a lot to say about your ability to discover other APs.
+In their tests, they found that the scanning timer for a probe request [^timer] had a lot to say about your ability to discover other APs.
 In general, the longer the timer, the better the chance of discovering other access points.
 Though over 100ms the benifit quickly diminish, as very few or no probe responses were recieved after this time and the discovered APs mainly came